 In principle, women who attend school may have different ideas on family size than those who do not attend school.
 Hence, economists have questioned whether the observed correlation between women's education and fertility is causal.
-The illustration on p.
+The Illustration on p.
 1 shows that countries with a higher share of better-educated women tend to have lower fertility rates.
 However, even at similar levels of schooling, fertility rates differ across countries, suggesting that other factors might also influence fertility.

 Researchers have observed women's access to education in order to determine whether this has an impact on fertility.
-A US study compared areas by number of colleges present, and found that female college graduates have 20% fewer children, on average, than high-school graduates [1].
-In contrast, another study examined women born before and immediately after the school entry date, in the US, concluding that education does not have a significant impact on fertility [2].
-These different results may be because researchers investigated different populations, in different regions and time periods.
-The former examined a sample of child births between 1970 and 1999, whereas the latter dealt with a sample between 1989 and 2002.
-More importantly, the former focused on women who would be expected to change their decision to go to college, depending on the availability of colleges close by, whereas the latter analyzed women whose educational outcomes would potentially be affected by school entry date.
+A US study compares areas by number of colleges present, and finds that female college graduates have 20% fewer children, on average, than highschool graduates [2].
+In contrast, another study examines women born before and immediately after the school entry date, in the US, concluding that education does not have a significant impact on fertility [3].
+These different results may be because the researchers investigated different populations, in different regions and time periods.
+The former examines a sample of child births between 1970 and 1999, whereas the latter deals with a sample between 1989 and 2002.
+More importantly, the former focuses on women who would be expected to change their decision to go to college, depending on the availability of colleges close by, whereas the latter analyzes women whose educational outcomes would potentially be affected by school entry date.

-Sudden changes in legislation also offer a chance to verify the causal effect of women's education on fertility.
+Sudden changes in legislation offer a chance to verify the causal effect of women's education on fertility.
 Between 1960 and 1972 the Norwegian government implemented an educational reform that extended compulsory schooling from seven to nine years.
 This reform was gradually introduced, with each municipality deciding when to adopt it.
-One study compared female students who were born in the same year but in areas that differed by reform status [3].
-It found that the reform increased female schooling by an average of 0.1 years.
+One study compares female students who were born in the same year but in areas that differed by reform status [4].
+It finds that the reform increased female schooling by an average of 0.1 years.
 However, total fertility did not change, possibly because Norwegian women already tended to postpone childbearing until their 20s or 30s.

 Israel offers another example of the education-fertility nexus.
 In 1948, Israel's military government placed a restriction on its Arab population traveling within the country.
 In 1963, it lifted the restriction due to growing public opinion in favor of democracy.
 Arab children could freely move across localities to attend school if there was no school nearby.
-Observing the same areas before and after the change revealed that Arab girls' schooling increased by one year and their fertility declined by 0.6 children, on average, after the travel restriction was removed [4].
+Observing the same areas before and after the change reveals that Arab girls' schooling increased by one year and their fertility declined by 0.6 children, on average, after the travel restriction was removed [5].

-A school construction program that took place in Indonesia between 1973 and 1978 provides an example for a developing country.
-One study found that an increase in women's education by one year, compared to their husband's education level, reduced their fertility at age 25, by 0.1 children, on average [5].
-A study on Nigeria investigated a universal primary education program that took place between 1976 and 1981, and found that it also influenced fertility behavior [6].
-Accordingly, women with an additional year of schooling had, on average, 0.26 fewer children before age 25 than they would otherwise have had.
-Both studies compared students from the same area before and after the education programs were introduced.
+As for developing countries, a study on Nigeria investigates a universal primary education program that took place between 1976 and 1981, and finds that it also influenced fertility behavior [6].
+Accordingly, women with an additional year of schooling had, on average, 0.26 fewer children before the age of 25 than they would otherwise have had.
+This study compares students from the same area before and after the education programs were introduced.
 Findings show innate differences in the preference for children between educated and uneducated women.
-However, they do not explain why better-educated women have fewer children nor do they determine which mechanisms (associated with education) were involved.
+However, they do not explain why better-educated women have fewer children nor do they determine which mechanisms (associated with education) are involved.